alexandertrefz/essence/packages/website/optimisations.md

 and `&&` would skip it.

 This one runs inside the standard library as well, and that is where most of it
-lands: the bodies of `isLessThanOrEqualTo`, `subtract` and `isNot` are written in Essence on the ones below them, and the receiver there is typed exactly `Integer` — so they lower like any other site, and a Program that reaches the comparison family stops carrying those bodies at all.
+lands: the bodies of `isLessThanOrEqualTo` and `subtract` are written in Essence on the ones below them, and the receiver there is typed exactly `Integer` — so they lower like any other site, and a Program that reaches the comparison family stops carrying those bodies at all. `Orderable`'s provided bodies are the exception, and have to be: their receiver is `Self`, which is no kind in particular until a conformance says so, so they stay calls and lower nothing.

 A lowered Boolean used as the Program's own `if` is not read back off the Boolean it builds — `(a.value < b.value ?
 Boolean.trueInstance :